simone-gabrielli/cuda_gicp/README.md

-# Note: New faster library is released

-We released [small_gicp](https://github.com/koide3/small_gicp) that is twice as fast as fast_gicp and with minimum dependencies and clean interfaces.

-# fast_gicp

-This package is a collection of GICP-based fast point cloud registration algorithms.
-It constains a multi-threaded GICP as well as multi-thread and GPU implementations of our voxelized GICP (VGICP) algorithm.
-All the implemented algorithms have the PCL registration interface so that they can be used as an inplace replacement for GICP in PCL.
+# Fast GICP (CUDA Fork)

+**This is a public fork of Fast GICP with full CUDA support for GICP registration.**

+This fork adds GPU-accelerated GICP (cugicp) to the original Fast GICP library, enabling fast point cloud registration on NVIDIA GPUs.
+All CUDA code is conditionally compiled and can be enabled via CMake options.

 - FastGICP: multi-threaded GICP algorithm (**\~40FPS**)
 - FastGICPSingleThread: GICP algorithm optimized for single-threading (**\~15FPS**)